 Mississippi Freedom Summer, 1964

 In each community, the participation of youth was critical to the movement.
 Whether the particular civil rights project was in central Mississippi, south Mississippi, or in the northern section of the state, young activists were conspicuous.
 In the Jackson movement of 1962-1963, the Canton project of 1963, and the many Delta-area protests of 1962-1963, young people were among the movement's most ardent activists.
 The young activists included not only college students but high school and even some junior high school students.

 Student participation in the Civil Rights Movement was best illustrated in the COFO-sponsored Freedom Summer of 1964.
 That summer, COFO organizers effectively used college students, many from outside of Mississippi, and throngs of younger activists to perform a range of civil rights activities.
 The activities included, but were not limited to, canvassing communities for voter education and registration, serving as interviewers, teaching in Freedom Schools, and performing various other duties.

 For all that students learned and contributed to the movement, their participation was not without its dangers.
 Students faced increasing violence.
 Indeed, in early June 1964, a busload of Black Mississippians went to Washington, D.C., to testify publicly about the daily violence and the dangers facing the volunteers coming into Mississippi.
 Nearly two weeks later, three civil rights workers in Neshoba County were murdered.
-John Chaney, a young Black Mississippian, and two White volunteers, Andrew Goodman and Michael Schwerner, were killed near Philadelphia, Mississippi.
+James Chaney, a young Black Mississippian, and two White volunteers, Andrew Goodman and Michael Schwerner, were killed near Philadelphia, Mississippi.